-The WAP browser supports the markup languages of WAP 2.0 - XHTML Mobile and XHTML Basic.
-These two subsets of the Web standard XHTML are supported by all major Web browsers.
+Your T226 supports the WAP 1.2.1 browser and protocol stack, as well as the WAP 2.0 browser.
+With WAP 1.2.1, your phone can read WML pages and use WTLS class 3 security.
+The added benefit of supporting the WAP 2.0 browser is the capability to navigate to pages written in XHTML Mobile Profile and XHTML Basic markup languages.
+These two languages, subsets of the Web standard XHTML, are supported by all major Web browsers.
 An XHTML page can be viewed in both the WAP browser and in any standard Web browser.
 All of the basic XHTML features are supported, including text, images, links, checkboxes, radio buttons, text areas, headings, horizontal rules and lists.
-In addition to XHTML, the WAP browser supports WML.
-The user can navigate between WML and XHTML pages.
+In addition to WML, XHTML Mobile Profile, and XHTML Basic, your phone supports the markup language iHTML.

-WAP 2.0 in the T300/T302 also supports cookies, often used by Web sites to store site-specific information in the browser between visits to the site.
+With the WAP 2.0 browser, cascading style sheets (CSS) and cookies are supported.
+CSS enhances content presentation and style.
+Cookies are often used by Web sites to store site-specific information in the browser between visits to the site.
 Cookies are often used by e-commerce sites (shopping carts and wish lists), and to save the user from entering the same information more than once.

-Full graphic 256 colour display
+Full graphic 512 color display

-The large colour display of the T300/T302 enhances viewing, facilitating high-quality multimedia messaging and personalized imaging.
+Using Picture Enhancement Technology, the T226 delivers 512 colors on a large display that enhances viewing, facilitating high-quality multimedia messaging, and personalized imaging.
 The standby display looks like the desktop in a computer, with the menus presented as icons.